myawesomehub/myawesomehub/README.md

 ## [Mohammad Yasir](https://www.linkedin.com/in/my-pro-file/)

 **Hey there 👋 , I am a Bachlors and Passionate in iOS App Development .
-I use to solve problems on regular basis and also some of the Advace Algorithms .
+I use to solve problems on regular basis and also some of the Advance Algorithms .
 I love to share some of things about technology by writing , so I write on Medium as a Writer .
 You can check me on Social Link below to see my works : 👇**

 - **Resume** : [Resume](https://drive.google.com/file/d/15Lwmu1eQNFYy5la1xahXyyvDCuG3U7fk/view?usp=sharing)
 - **LinkedIn** : [my-pro-file](https://www.linkedin.com/in/my-pro-file/)